FarFromBoston/name-sorter4/README.md

 Automatic method

 1) Copy the text file "unsorted-names-list.txt" (found at name-sorter4-main\name-sorter4-main\GlobalX) into the top-most directory of the initially extracted file.
-2) If you are able to run JAVA files (JARs) then please now click the file normally.
+2) If you are able to run JAVA files (JARs) then please now click the file normally (name-sorter4/GlobalX/out/artifacts/name_sorter_jar/.jar).

 Manual Method